larygwil/unicopedia-sinica/README.md

     - [Hanazono Mincho](https://github.com/cjkvi/HanaMinAFDKO/releases) (`HanaMinA.otf`, `HanaMinB.otf`, `HanaMinC.otf`)
     - [TH-Tshyn](http://cheonhyeong.com/Simplified/download.html) (`TH-Tshyn-P0.ttf`, `TH-Tshyn-P1.ttf`, `TH-Tshyn-P2.ttf`, `TH-Tshyn-P16.ttf`)
 - CJK characters can be entered either directly in the "Characters" input field, or using a series of code points in hexadecimal format in the "Code points" input field.
-- It is also possible to input predefined strings of CJK characters selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu.</li>
+- It is also possible to input predefined strings of CJK characters selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu.
 - As a convenience, the input fields can be emptied using the <kbd>Clear</kbd> button.
 In output, the standard Unicode code point format `U+9999` is used, i.e. "U+" directly followed by 4 or 5 hex digits.
 - In input, more hexadecimal formats are allowed, including Unicode escape sequences, such as `\u6E7E` or `\u{21FE7}`.
 Moving out of the field or typing the Enter key converts all valid codes to standard Unicode code point format.
-- Code point and alphanumeric source references of CJK *compatibility* characters are systematically displayed in *italics*.</li>
+- Code point and alphanumeric source references of CJK *compatibility* characters are systematically displayed in *italics*.
 - Whereas the original code charts are making use of mutually incompatible, block-specific source orderings, this utility displays the relevant sources always sorted in the same order, discarding any empty column for the sake of clarity:
     | Prefix | Source      | Unihan Property |
     | ------ | ----------- | --------------- |